 The proposed draft rules for the CPA were published by the Secretary of State on Oct.
 10, 2022, and the final rules were filed with the Secretary of State March 15, 2023.
 These include the required rules that detail the technical specifications for one or more universal opt-out mechanisms that clearly communicate a consumer’s affirmative, freely given, and unambiguous choice to opt out of the processing of personal data for purposes of targeted advertising or the sale of personal data (6-1-1313(2), C.R.S.).
-The final CPA rules, filed with the Colorado Secretary of State, can be found here.

 On July 12, 2023, Attorney General Weiser announced the launch of enforcement of the CPA.
 As part of that enforcement effort, the Department began mailing letters to businesses focused on educating them about the law and their new legal obligations.
 You can read examples of those letters here:

 - Notice of Application Letter Example 1

 - Notice of Application Letter Example 2

 - Notice of Application Letter Example 3

 The CPA protects the personal data of Colorado residents when they act in an individual or household context, for example when browsing the internet or signing up for a retail rewards program.
 The CPA does not cover the personal data of individuals acting in a commercial or employment context, such as a job applicant